 Ingenuity and negotiation.
 When someone finds a hole in the rules, it’s hilarious to watch one of the kids try to exploit that gap, and take advantage. “ Hey – Jimmy jumped out of the pool when he was about to get caught – that’s not right!”
 Apparently, that wasn’t discussed in the rules session.
 When the group catches it, the game will stop for a discussion.
 Was that a valid move, and if not, what can we do about it?
 I wonder if I’m looking at future politicians debating the pros and cons of a new law.

 Just let them play.
 Once the kids are on the trail of a new pool game – I have to get out of the way and just let them have fun.
 They’re figuring out what they want to do, and how to do it.
 There’s a woman down the block who I call a “helicopter Mom.”
 She hovers over her kids in the pool, directing everything they are doing.
 It makes me cringe, because she is taking away from a very valuable learning experience.
 When I’m watching this fascinating process unfold before my eyes, I just lean back in my lounge chair and smile.

 At first, I didn’t fully appreciate just how much was happening when the kids were playing in the pool and creating new pool games.
 They were developing relationships skills, creativity, and learning how to work in groups.
 There was much more going on than just play, and it taught me an important lesson about how kids learn.

+Playing swimming games is interactive and gets everyone involved.
+It is also excellent for keeping the kids active!
+It is great exercise that doesn’t seem like working out and it will tire them out in time for bed.
 Have you ever made up any fun pool games you want to share?
 We’d love to hear about your pool games in the comments!